raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 syntax, and
 defines an initial set of TLVs including ones used to manage session timeouts and termination.

-This new format has distinct advantages over an RR based format because it is more explicit and more compact.
+This new format has distinct advantages over an RR-based format because it is more explicit and more compact.
 Each TLV definition is specific to the use case, and as a result contains no redundant or overloaded fields.
 Importantly, it completely avoids conflating DNS Stateful Operations in anyway